Hailey Baldwin Opens Up About Her Makeup Routine: ‘Less Is More’

 stepping into 2019 I want to be more open, I want to be more open about the things I struggle with, and be able to be more vulnerable.
 I’m a 22 years old, and the truth is no matter how amazing life may look from the outside I struggle… I’m insecure, I’m fragile, I’m hurting, I have fears, I have doubts, I have anxiety, I get sad, I get angry.
 I have had more days than I can count where I’ve found myself scrolling through Instagram comparing myself, comparing my looks, feeling like I’m not good enough feeling like I lack so many things and really struggling to be confident in who I am because I constantly feel like I’m just not good enough.
 Every single day is a confidence battle for me.
 I’m not writing this for a pity party or for sympathy but just to simply say, I’m a human..
 I’m a young woman, I’m learning who I am and, it’s REALLY FREAKING HARD.
 It’s hard finding who you are, but what’s even harder is being picked apart and compared to other women while trying to do that.
 There are days that I’m simply broken because of it.
 It would be incredible if other young girls and women could find it in themselves to lift each other up, to stop making other women who are struggling JUST LIKE THEM, feel incompetent and less than.
 We ALL have flaws, and that will never change.
 What I do know is, God made us individuals for a reason, with our own beauty, our own personalities, and our own story because there’s a specific plan and purpose for each and every human created and he makes no mistakes!!
 So this year I’m gonna do my very best to just be ME and be confident with who I am.
 Cause I am enough, and I’m loved, and you are enough and you’re loved.

 At 22-years-old, Hailey is a successful model and wife to Justin Bieber.
 The couple shocked fans when they married in a court house ceremony last fall.
-The marriage happened after a brief engagement after they started dating again earlier in the year.
+The marriage happened after they started dating again earlier in the year and got engaged.
 Although the marriage may have seemed rushed to some people, the couple seem very happy together.

 Recently, the couple did an interview together for Vogue in which they opened up about their marriage as well as their life together.
 Both were open about their faith and religious views.
-As previously reported by Inquisitr, Justin revealed that Hailey had a “positive impact” on his life.
+As previously reported by The Inquisitr, Justin revealed that Hailey had a “positive impact” on his life.

 Although the two are married, they reportedly want to have a formal ceremony to recognize their marriage.
 It is unclear when that will happen, though.